-The Government’s Business Support Helpline is available for businesses in England, of all sizes, who wish to speak directly to an advisor about the impact of Coronavirus.
+The Government’s Business Support Helpline is available for businesses in England who wish to speak directly to an advisor.
 The number to call is 0300 456 3565.

 Government is also advising businesses to build their own resilience by reviewing their business continuity, developing an understanding on the potential impacts to their supply chains, customers or other factors critical to their operations.

 This is a rapidly evolving situation, which we are monitoring carefully.
 The situation is kept under constant review and any change in guidance will be based on scientific evidence.
-The advice is based on the expert advice of the Chief Medical Officer for England, the NHS and Public Health England.
+The advice is from the Chief Medical Officer for England, the NHS and Public Health England.